maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     Hello, World!
     C is > 10

-One important oddity of BASIC is that it does not require delimiters between keywords and following expressions.
-This contrasts to most modern languages, which demand some sort of indication that a keyword has ended, normally a space, but sometimes other punctuation.
+One important oddity of BASIC is that it does not require delimiters between keywords and expressions.
+This contrasts to most modern languages, which demand some sort of indication that a keyword has ended, normally a space, or other punctuation like the end of line.
 At the time BASIC was written, memory was so limited that leaving out these characters added up to a worthwhile savings, despite its effects on the readability of the resulting code.
 So, the code above could be written:

     10LETA=10
     20B$="Hello"